hopsoft/composite_cache_store/README.md

 __Inner layers are supersonic while outer layers are speedy.__

+Consider this analogy.
-A cache hit on a local in-memory store compared to a cache hit on a remote out-of-memory store is the equivalent of making a quick grocery run in a [Bugatti Chiron Super Sport 300+](https://www.bugatti.com/models/chiron-models/chiron-super-sport-300/) versus making the same trip on a bicyle...
-_but all cache layers should be much faster than the underlying operations being optimized._
+The difference between a cache hit on a local in-memory store versus a cache hit on a remote store is basically the equivalent of making a grocery run in a [Bugatti Chiron Super Sport 300+](https://www.bugatti.com/models/chiron-models/chiron-super-sport-300/) compared to making the same trip on a bicyle... but all cache layers will be much faster than the underlying operations.
+For example, a complete cache miss _(that triggers database queries and view rendering)_ would be equivalent to making this trip while riding a sloth.

 ## Eventual consistentency